sanjiv-65/AD-Lab-assignments/README.md

 synthetic dataset for demonstration purposes
 </div><br>
 or <br>

 ## classification with logistic regression
-Objective: Understand binary classification using logistic regression.
+Objective: Understand binary classification using logistic regression.<br>
 Experiment:
 Build a logistic regression with and without regularization (L1- Lasso or L2- Ridge, or L1+L2 - ElasticNet) model to classify emails as spam or not spam.
- Accuracy: A percentage indicating how many emails were correctly classified.
+-Accuracy: A percentage indicating how many emails were correctly<br>
+classified.
  Assess model performance using accuracy, confusion matrix, and classification report (Classification Report: Precision, Recall, and F1-